Move With Grace Cambridge dance Studio director Robyn is a seasoned veteran of the performance

 Cambridge dance studio wins “Best Dance School” in Waterloo Region – Consumers Choice Award

 Winning the Consumers Choice Award Waterloo Region for 5 consecutive years Best Dance Studio, and over 15 years the Readers Choice Award – 1st place Diamond winner – Best Dance School in Cambridge, Ontario.
 Also nominated for the Best Business under 50 employees in Waterloo Region by Junior Achievement.
 Robyn’s studio is the proven leader in quality dance education as well as honoring the mission of “building confidence in kids and successful adults through dance and the performing arts.”
-Move With Grace is a centre for pride not only for the students who attend but also for Robyn and her team to share the joy of achievement in children’s success and potential!
+Move With Grace is a center for pride not only for the students who attend but also for Robyn and her team to share the joy of achievement in children’s success and potential!

 Classically educated in ballet, modern, contemporary, jazz & tap she attended both Ryerson University and the University of Waterloo attaining a BA (Dance) Her training has included studying the Cecchetti Method at the National Ballet of Canada, Royal Academy of Dance, CDTA Ballet, ADAPT Jazz and Tap; and recently both levels 1 & 2 Acrobatic Arts Certification, Progressing Ballet Techniques, and Alexa Flexibility.